 Renfrewshire has been successful in delivering an adequate supply of affordable and particular needs housing in a variety of locations.
 The HNDA and the LHS indicate that the demand for affordable homes within Renfrewshire is not significant and therefore the targets are manageable.
-The all tenure housing land supply provides an ample amount of sites that could be used for a range of housing tenures.
+The housing land identified in the LDP provides an ample amount of sites that could be used for a range of housing tenures.